bsuth/catnip/docs/getting_started_cli.md

 ### `-c, --config FILE`

-Specify the path to the Lua config file to use.
+Specifies the path to the Lua config file to use.
 This may be either an absolute path or a path relative to the directory where the `catnip` executable is run.

 ```